 Minjungbal Aboriginal Cultural Centre an ideal school excursion or day trip for learning about Aboriginal culture.
 Listen to Aboriginal guides and enjoy a picnic.

 You’ll find plenty of ways to discover and experience Aboriginal culture within NSW national parks.
 Learn how to make a spear or weave a basket at La Perouse Aboriginal markets in Kamay Botany Bay National Park.
 Link up with an Aboriginal Discovery Ranger to experience over 40,000 years of Aboriginal culture at Mungo National Park in outback NSW, or allow yourself to be mesmerised by Aboriginal rock art – the oldest surviving human art form in the world – at Red Hands Cave in Blue Mountains National Park.

 Red Hands Cave in Blue Mountains National Park is one of the best showcases of Aboriginal rock art in the area.
-The walk starts at Euroka campground or Glenbrook carpark.
+It's reached via Red Hands Cave loop walking track.

-At Mutawintji Historic Site, see Aboriginal rock art and hear Dreamtime stories about the culture and mythology of this ancient landscape near Broken Hill in outback NSW.
+Book a tour to see Aboriginal rock art, hear Dreamtime stories, and learn about Aboriginal culture at Mutawintji Historic Site.
+This ancient landscape is located near Broken Hill in outback NSW.

 - Outback NSW

 Take a guided tour of Mungo lunette (Walls of China) with an NPWS Aboriginal guide.
 It's one of the most spectacular outback landscapes in NSW and a must-do when visiting Mungo National Park.

 Visit Blak Markets at La Perouse, to discover the best of Aboriginal culture.
 There'll be traditional dance performances, arts and craft stalls, weaving and bush tucker.